 The school respects the personal consciences of individual students and their families.
 This freedom is recognized by the Catholic Church.
 However, as a Catholic school it cannot relinquish its own freedom to proclaim the Gospel and to offer a formation based on the teachings of the Catholic faith and the values to be found in Christian education.
 All students will therefore be expected to participate in religious instruction and Catholic Formation, including Christian service, offered at the school except actions that are intended only for Catholics (e.g., reception of the sacraments).

 The St. Roch School day begins and ends with prayer.
-Announcements will begin with the 8:00 a.m. bell.
-After the prayer, the Pledge of Allegiance will be recited.
+Morning Announcements will begin with prayer at 8:00am.
+After the prayer, the Pledge of Allegiance will be recited followed by any announcements.

-Students should not arrive at school before 7:30 a.m. unless they plan to attend Before Care for which there is an additional fee.
-Students arriving before 7:30 a.m. should enter by the west doors (facing Meridian Street).
-A door bell is provided and the students should ring the door bell to gain admittance.
+Students should not arrive to school before 7:30 a.m. unless they plan to attend Before Care for which there is an additional fee.
+Students arriving before 7:30 a.m. should enter by the north doors (facing Sumner Avenue).
 Students arriving between 7:30 a.m. and 7:45 a.m. should go to the cafeteria.
 Students arriving after 7:45 a.m. should go directly to their classrooms.

 Parents should enter the school parking lot through the west gate on the north side of the school.
 After dropping students off, parents should drive east and exit by way of the east gate on the north side of the school.
 This pattern will help to protect students and prevent confusion in the parking lot.